 Phone: +46 13 28 24 28

-The focus period will run in Linköping between September 4th and October 6th.
-A number of young international scholars interested in these research challenges will be invited to participate, and to interact with leading scientists as well as ELLIIT researchers.
-In the third week (September 20-22) we will have a 3-day symposium, with several invited top-level researchers.
+The purpose of the focus period is to discuss the aforementioned topic in depth and over a longer period of time.
+The focus period will run at Linköping University, Campus Norrköping between April 28 and May 30, 2025.
+A number of international scholars interested in these research challenges will be invited to participate, and to interact with leading scientists as well as ELLIIT researchers.

 Fall 2023 – Lund